-- Is respectful of the land where it being offered and the culture that originated there (for me, this means alcohol is not an acceptable door offering)
+- Is respectful of the land where it being offered and the cultures that have made that landbase their home (for me, this means alcohol is not an acceptable outdoor offering)

 - Is likely to be received well by whomever it is being offered too–I like to start with myth, lore, or tradition (I consider these to be a starting point, not an ending point!), but I’m not adverse to UPG